The Best Ski Resorts for Night Skiing in North America

 Bogus Basin, Idaho

 Skiers and snowboarders have been skiing under the light at Bogus Basin since 1964.
-Night skiing happens daily, until 10 p.m., providing 12 hours of skiing at the nonprofit ski area in Idaho.
-Bogus Basin’s popular Night Season Pass offers access to the mountain from 6 p.m. to close all winter long.
-The Night Season Pass, which costs just over $100 (depending on when you purchase it), is one of the best pass deals you’ll find.
+Night skiing happens daily, until 10 p.m., providing 12 hours of skiing at this Idaho nonprofit ski area.
+Bogus Basin’s popular Night Season Pass, which costs $139 (depending on when you purchase it), offers access to the mountain from 6 p.m. to close all winter long.
+It’s one of the best pass deals you’ll find.

 » View Bogus Basin Lodging Options